My personal take on the dangers of the trip

 After a wet week, I finally picked up my new car yesterday, an old Subaru Outback.
 Given it had a minimal 7 day warranty, I decided to take it for a test ride up around Warwick and back via Killarney to see my sister.
 This was my first introduction to the flooding across the dividing range that had been going on for nearly a week.
 This drive also took me along the upper sections of the Condamine River.
 The Condamine was navigable!

 Rain, even flooding...
 Maybe, maybe, maybe, is this trip really possible?

 Even with only the old inflatable kayak, I decided to try and give it a go.
-This was the original trip I had considered undertaking back in 2015 while camping with family along the banks of the upper Condamine River.
 With another forecast rain event Thursday, I estimated that Friday was likely the best day for departure.
 I didn't want to leave earlier in case I got caught below the potential flood waters.
 This gave me 2.5 days to plan, organise and pack for the trip.